prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 4. Epoch 4 was just proposed.
 Its first block could also become the next checkpoint.
 5. Epoch 5 is in progress.

-If Bob's transaction...

-### Peer-to-peer synchronization

-When Ethereum's nodes first come online, they ask other peer nodes to provide

 ## Checkpoint sync